 The zen of Stafsnes – The hidden beach

-Tucked away in the northwest corner of Heimaey you can find Stafsnes, a beautiful hidden beach.
+Tucked away in the northwest corner of Heimaey you can find the beautiful hidden beach of Stafsnes.
 It sits in a sheltered cove behind the impressive folded cliffs of Blátindur.
-Heimaey is part of the volcanic Vestmannaeyjar archipelago on the south coast of Iceland.
+The only way to get there is by boat, or to hike down the steep slopes behind Herjólfsdalur.
+In this article I will give you a description of the hike to Stafsnes on Vestmannaeyjar, with plenty of pictures of the views along the way.

 Tantalizing little glimpses

 Tantalizing glimpses of Stafsnes can be spotted only if you brave the walking track to Blátindur.
-You can see it down the coastline just before you reach the gravel slope and the seemingly dead end below the first ridge.
+You can see it down the coastline just before you reach the gravel slope and the seemingly dead end below the first ridge of Blátindur.
+Other than that, its not visible from anywhere else on Heimaey.

 How to reach Stafsnes beach